We have classes for all ages and levels of experience. Browse our course catalog, or register now!

 - DAY 3: Physical Characters & Scenes with Micah Philbrook—This segment continues the development of clowning and gives students practical experience in how to apply physical comedy skills to their sketch and improv work.
 Emphasizing forms, structures, and performance, this class will explore physical skills in scenes, sketches and improvisation.

-- DAY 4: Stage Combat with Greg Polacik—A working knowledge of stage combat is essential to any performer's training and this class will give you those fundamental skills.
+- DAY 4: Stage Combat with Greg Poljacik—A working knowledge of stage combat is essential to any performer's training and this class will give you those fundamental skills.

-- Music Improv Half-Day Immersion: Explore the fundamentals of improvised song.
+- Music Improv Half-Day Immersion—Explore the fundamentals of improvised song.
 Using vocal exercises, rhyming, character-based scenework, and short-form musical games, participants will learn to ground their improvised songs and scenes in character and emotion.
 Take advantage of the style and theatricality of musical theater to strengthen your existing improv skills and learn to approach the improvised song with confidence.
 Available in Session 5 (July 7-11) from 2-5pm and Session 7 (July 21-25) from 10am-1pm; $260.
-Prerequisite: Some improv experience recommended.
+Prerequisite: Improv Immersion Level 1.